-- All single exterior exit doors shall have surface-mounted devices that latch to the door frame. - All double exterior exit doors shall have keyed, removable mullions.
+- 1. All single exterior exit doors shall have surface-mounted devices that latch to the door frame. - 2.
+All double exterior exit doors shall have keyed, removable mullions.
 If the double doors are specified without a mullion, the exit device shall be concealed. - 3.
 Surface-applied vertical rods are prohibited. - 4.
 All exit devices and mullions operated by key shall use

-- Corbin Russwin interchangeable core cylinders.
-This includes the keyed dogging function. - 5.
-Exit device hardware for aluminum and glass storefront doors is preferred: Corbin Russwin ED 4000 series or Dor-O-Matic 1690 or 1790 series. - 6.
-Exit device hardware for standard service doors is preferred: Corbin Russwin ED5000 series or Von Duprin 99 series. - Keyed mullions are preferred: Corbin Russwin KM700 or Von Duprin KR1654 or KR4954.
+Corbin Russwin interchangeable core cylinders.
+This includes the keyed dogging function.

+- 5. All ADA hardware shall interface with the electronic card access control system. - 6.
+Exit device hardware for aluminum and glass storefront doors is preferred: Corbin Russwin ED 4000 series or Dor-O-Matic 1690 or 1790 series. - Exit device hardware for standard service doors is preferred: Corbin Russwin ED5000 series or Von Duprin 99 series. - 8.
+Keyed mullions are preferred: Corbin Russwin KM700 or Von Duprin KR1654 or KR4954.